Kosi Kalan

-Kosi Kalan is a town & municipality of Mathura district in the Indian state of Uttar Pradesh.
+Kosi Kalan is a town and municipality of Mathura district in the Indian state of Uttar Pradesh.
 It is about 45 km from Mathura city and 100 km from New Delhi located in 27°47′N 77°26′E NH02 (Now NH 19 after renumbering) Delhi-Agra highway well connected with Mathura, Agra and Delhi with train and road.
 Khurd and Kalan are Persian-language words which mean small and big respectively.
 When two villages have same name then it is distinguished as Kalan means big and Khurd means small.

 Demographics

 Khurd and Kalan are Persian language word which means small and big respectively when two villages have same name then it is distinguished as Kalan means big and Khurd means small with village name.

+Chairperson of Kosi

 The town of Kosi Kalan is governed by a Chairperson, who is elected for 5 years.

 In year 1939, Kosi Kalan was declared as Notified Area and Shri Gayalal Agrawal was nominated as 1st Chairman.